henrietteBaum/Speaking-Notes/README.md

 # Speeking Notes

 The project is for learning purposes only.
-It shows how "Text to Speech" functions can be implemented.
+It shows how "Text to Speech" functions can be implemented using the Web-Speech-APIThe various development steps are documented separately in the respective directories.
+Here you will also find information on sources and further information..
 The aim is also to make the user interface accessible, especially for people with visual impairments.

 ![image: screenshot landing-page tts-project](./images/screenshot_v.1.3.0.jpg)

-Currently, only German voices are used for reading aloud.
+The various development steps are documented separately in the respective directories.
+Here you will also find information on used sources and further information.

 ## Speek